pervognsen/bitwise/README.md

 My plan is to treat Bitwise as a full-time commitment for several years.
 Avoiding burnout is a major priority.

-I will be streaming daily or bidaily on Twitch, at least two hours per session.
+I will be streaming daily or bidaily on Twitch, one or two hours per session.
 Videos will be posted later on YouTube.

 When I'm not streaming, I will be working full-time on the project: programming, writing and other related activities.